 At the equator, the sun is high at noon all over the year and the solar zenithal angle at noon exhibits low values all over the year.
 The daytime is 12 h all over the year (cf. Figure 4.2).
-As a result, the equator exhibits the greatest yearly mean of the extra-terrestrial irradiance, around 420 W m-2 (Table 5.2).
+As a result, the equator exhibits the greatest yearly mean of the irradiance at the top of atmosphere, around 420 W m-2 (Table 5.2).
 The daily mean of irradiance is almost constant at the equator (dashed line in Figure 5.3); it varies at most by 13 % of the yearly mean throughout the year.

-The smallest yearly mean of the extra-terrestrial irradiance is observed at high latitudes.
-The greater the latitude in absolute value, the smaller the yearly mean of the extra-terrestrial irradiance (see Table 5.2).
+The smallest yearly mean of the irradiance at the top of atmosphere is observed at high latitudes.
+The greater the latitude in absolute value, the smaller the yearly mean of the irradiance at the top of atmosphere (see Table 5.2).